GCC RentCalc – Rent Increase Calculator

 In Abu Dhabi, rent increases are capped under Law No. 20 of 2006, with a fixed percentage ceiling depending on the property and contract type.
 In Sharjah, rent increases are regulated by the Sharjah Real Estate Registration Department.
 Other GCC countries including Qatar, Saudi Arabia, Kuwait, Bahrain, and Oman each have their own frameworks governing permissible rent increases and tenant protections.

-GCC RentCalc applies publicly available regulatory data to estimate whether a proposed rent increase falls within the legal limit for your country, city, and property type.
+Disclaimer: GCC RentCalc applies publicly available regulatory data to estimate whether a proposed rent increase falls within the legal limit for your country, city, and property type.
 Results are estimates and should be verified with the relevant housing authority before taking any action.